MadMan0708/Distrace/README.md

 ## How to start examples
 1) Clone this repo.
 2) Run: `./docker/run-test.sh EXAMPLE_NAME`
-Requirements: Docker and Docker compose.The project is tested on JDK 8 and the correct JDK is already used within the docker image.
+Requirements: Docker and Docker compose.
+The project is tested on JDK 8 and the correct JDK is already used within the docker image.

 The ./run-test.sh script is used to start examples within this docker image.
 The only argument to this script is example name.
 This script is is actually using docker-compose to start